ecmwf-ifs/dwarf-p-cloudsc2-tl-ad/README.md

 - **dwarf-cloudsc2-tl**: Tangent linear version of CLOUDSC2 that performs a Taylor test to validate the TL code.
 - **dwarf-cloudsc2-ad**: Adjoint test of CLOUDSC2 that validates adjoint symmetry.
-- **dwarf-cloudsc2-nl-loki**: Experimental version of Loki port of CLOUDSC2
+- **dwarf-cloudsc2-nl-loki**: Experimental version of Loki port of CLOUDSC2 NL

 ## Download and Installation